SayYoungMan/rust-study/The Book/14. More about Cargo and Crates.io/README.md

 - Running `cargo test` in a workspace will run the tests for all the crates in the workspace.
 - If you publish the crates in the workspace to crates.io, each crate in the workspace will need to be published separately.

+## 14.4.
+Installing Binaries with cargo install

+- The `cargo install` command allows you to install and use binary crates locally.
+- You can only install packages that have binary targets.
+- A `binary target` is the runnable program that is created if the crate has a `src/main.rs` file or another file specified as a binary.
+- All binaries installed with `cargo install` are stored in the installation root's bin folder.